mamedev/mame/docs/source/techspecs/luareference.rst

     Returns the time interval in seconds as a floating-point value. t:as_hz()
-    Interprets the interval as a period and returns the corresponding frequency in Hertz as a floating-point value. t:as_khz()
+    Interprets the interval as a period and returns the corresponding frequency in Hertz as a floating-point value.
+Returns zero if ``t.is_never`` is true.
+    The interval must not be zero. t:as_khz()
-    Interprets the interval as a period and returns the corresponding frequency kilohertz as a floating-point value. t:as_mhz()
+    Interprets the interval as a period and returns the corresponding frequency kilohertz as a floating-point value.
+Returns zero if ``t.is_never`` is true.
+The interval must not be zero. t:as_mhz()
-    Interprets the interval as a period and returns the corresponding frequency megahertz as a floating-point value. t:as_ticks(frequency)
+    Interprets the interval as a period and returns the corresponding frequency megahertz as a floating-point value.
+Returns zero if ``t.is_never`` is true.
+The interval must not be zero. t:as_ticks(frequency)
     Returns the interval as a whole number of periods at the specified frequency.
 The frequency is specified in Hertz.